 - Connect you with who can provide additional guidance

-Walk-in advising is great option if you have questions that can be answered in a short amount of time.
+Drop-in advising is a great option if you have questions that can be answered in a short amount of time.
 Appointments are meant for issues that you know will take longer than 10 or 15 minutes.
 Examples of topics that should be covered in an appointment include: